Braehead Arena: 2012

 On 10 March, it hosted Stephen Simmons fourth professional boxing match, this time against Hastings Rasani of Zimbabwe and won with 22 seconds to go in the sixth and final round by way of TKO.
 That was followed by Ricky Burn's defence of his WBO Super Featherweight title against Namibian Paulus Moses and won on unanimous decision after twelve rounds.

 It played host to two of Great Britain's 2012 Davis Cup Europe/Africa Zone Group I home matches.
 Between 10–12 February, it hosted Great Britain's first round match against Slovakia.
 The host who were top unseeded edged out the visitors who were also unseeded 3–2 and met third seeds Belgium in the second round between 6–8 April but were hammered 4–1 and remained in the Europe/Africa Zone Group I for another year.

 On 24 and 25 April, it hosted a JLS concert as part of their 4th Dimensions Tour.

 On 16 October, it hosted a Kelly Clarkson concert as part of her Stronger Tour.

 2014

 On 27 June, it hosted Stephen Simmons tenth professional boxing match, this time against Spaniard Wadi Camacho and won 1:01 minutes into the tenth and final round by way of TKO.
 That was followed by Ricky Burn's fight against Montenegrin Dejan Zlaticanin who beat him on split decision after 12 rounds to win the vacant WBC International Lightweight title.

 2015

 On 11 November, it was host to Megadeth's Dystopia World Tour with Lamb of God, Children of Bodom, and Sylosis.

+2022

+2022 saw the re-introduction of Masters Football to a sell out crowd, which saw Celtic F.C., Liverpool F.C., Manchester United F.C. and Rangers F.C. compete.

+Coloursfest, The Time Frequency and GBX made welcome returns in 2022 following COVID.

+2023

+Was one of the busiest years to date with Coloursfest, The Time Frequency, Masters Football, Cheerleading competitions, World Kickboxing competitions, Harlem Globetrotters, Wedding Exhibitions and Dental shows.
+As well as global Qawwali music superstar Rahat Fateh Ali Khan.

+2024

+Looks another busy year with Concerts - Coloursfest and PRTY, Cheerleading competitions, World Kickboxing competitions, Cage Warriors, Muay Thai events, Wedding Exhibitions and Dental shows.
+Cage Warriors was such a resounding success in April 2024, after a 13 year hiatus from Glasgow that they are returning again in September 2024.